20 + Best Free Things to do in Rome, Italy

 During our visit, they had a large mirror in the middle so you could get a better look without having to look up!

 Piazza Navona is easily one of the best piazzas in Italy!
-It is also likely one of the best free things to do with a visit to Rome!
 On the weekends, enjoy street performances throughout the piazza or relax by one of the 3 fountains, Fontana del Moro, Fontana de ‘Calderari, and Fontana dei Quattro Rivers).

 Additionally, don’t forget to check out the church of Sant’Agnese in Agone, a 17th-century Baroque church that is also free to enjoy.